-To find the best of the best, we went to our local grocer and scooped up 10 of the most popular brands of ice cream.
+To find the best of the best, we went to our local grocer and scooped up 10 of the most popular ice cream brands.
 We decided that the best way to compare brands would be to test them by the quality of the most classic ice cream flavor: chocolate.
 Yep, plain-Jane chocolate.
 That means there were no swirls, cookie chunks, fluffy mallows or extra mix-ins.
 Just pure cocoa flavor.
 Here’s our lineup:

 - Target Market Pantry Chocolate Ice Cream: $2.99

 - Meijer Purple Cow Chocolate Ice Cream: $2.99